-The all-new Dart employs standard electric power steering (EPS).
+The all-new Dart employs standard Electric Power Steering (EPS).
 All of the power assist is provided via an electric motor system rather than a traditional hydraulic system.
 Because the system is fully electronic, the driver experiences optimal steering effort at all vehicle speeds, and there is less noise and better fuel efficiency since there is no parasitic loss from a power steering pump.

 The boost, or assist, is variable and speed sensitive, responding to sensors monitoring steering torque, steering wheel speed and angle and vehicle speed.
-The steering system is fully integrated with the vehicle's electronic stability control (ESC) system and helps to compensate in split-traction, torque steer and pull-drift (crowned road) situations.
+The steering system is fully integrated with the vehicle's Electronic Stability Control (ESC) system and helps to compensate in split-traction, torque steer and pull-drift (crowned road) situations.

-The 2013 Dodge Dart features next-generation electric dual-pinion steering, which delivers sporty handling by managing significant loads at all steering wheel operating speeds, power assist curves modulated according to driving conditions and up to a 3 percent improvement in fuel efficiency when compared with a conventional hydraulic system.
+The 2013 Dodge Dart features next-generation electric dual-pinion steering, which delivers sporty handling by managing significant loads at all steering wheel operating speeds, power assist curves modulated according to driving conditions and up to a 3 per cent improvement in fuel efficiency when compared with a conventional hydraulic system.

-The Dart's tilt and telescoping steering column is designed for telescopic adjustment of up to 40 mm and up to 4 degrees of angular adjustment.
-The Dodge Dart has an estimated turning circle of 38.1 feet.
+The Dart steering column is designed for telescopic adjustment of up to 40 mm and up to 4 degrees of angular adjustment.
+The Dodge Dart has an estimated turning circle of11.3 metres (38.1 feet).